 His diverse practice is focused on the representation of emerging and established high growth companies, essentially serving as an extension of the senior management teams and boards of directors.
 Stephen has represented companies and investment banks in numerous initial public offerings, a wide variety of merger and acquisition transactions, and private offerings of debt and equity.

 Stephen has been recognized by Chambers USA as one of the top corporate and mergers and acquisitions lawyers in Washington.
-He is also a “Super Lawyer” award recipient, 2000 - 2014, was ranked as one of the Top 100 Super Lawyers in 2005 by Washington Law & Politics, received the Top Lawyers award from Seattle Magazine in 2003, is listed in Who’s Who in America by Marquis Biographical Reference, has been recognized as one of The Best Lawyers in America, and is a member of Pi Sigma Alpha.
+He is also a “Super Lawyer” award recipient, 2000 - 2014, is listed in Who’s Who in America by Marquis Biographical Reference, has been recognized as one of The Best Lawyers in America, and is a member of Pi Sigma Alpha.
 Stephen was also recognized as a “Life Sciences Star” for his outstanding transactional work in Euromoney’s LMG Life Sciences 2012 and 2013.

 In 2011, Stephen was appointed co-chairperson of the Securities and Exchange Commission’s Advisory Committee on Small and Emerging Companies and continues to serve in that position.
+In 2015, he was named "one of the 19 most influential people in D.C. who can affect your small business" by The Washington Post for his role with the SEC.
 He is active in community affairs, currently serving on the Board of Directors of the Fred Hutchinson Cancer Research Center, the Institute for Systems Biology and the Washington Biotechnology & Biomedical Association, where he serves on the Executive Committee.
 He is also a member of the Bank of Montreal Financial Group Washington Advisory Board and serves on the Editorial Board of eHealth Law & Policy.